dailyaquabriefing/dailyaquabriefing.github.io/files/readme.txt

 ------------------------------------------------------------
 1. Ensure you have downloaded and extracted all files to a folder on your PC.
 2. Locate the file named: "AquaDailyBriefing.exe"
-3. Double-click "AquaDailyBriefing.exe" to run the installer.
+3. Double-click "AquaDailyBriefing.exe" to run the installer.(if asked, uncheck "Always ask before opening this file").
 4. The app will automatically:
     - Create the necessary folders in your user directory.
     - Copy the program files.